Robust H-infinity kinematic control of manipulator robots using dual quaternion algebra: Uncertainties and Exogenous Disturbances

 In practice, the end-effector trajectory is likely to be influenced by different sources of exogenous disturbances and inaccuracies in the manipulator's geometrical parameters, resulting in an uncertain differential forward kinematics.
-To improve accuracy and control performance, the influence of those uncertainties and disturbances over the system must be explicitly regarded, as neglecting their influence would most likely lead to poor performance.
-Therefore, we investigate two sources of disturbances, namely twist and pose uncertainties.
+To improve accuracy and control performance, the influence of those uncertainties and disturbances over the system must be explicitly regarded.
+Thus, we investigate two sources of disturbances, namely twist and pose uncertainties.

-Twist uncertainties may be caused by exogenous disturbances that directly influence the end-effector \emph{velocity}, such as unmodeled time-varying uncertainties, forces acting on non-rigid manipulators, and the effects of discrete implementations of controllers designed in continuous time.
-The differential forward kinematics of a manipulator under the influence of a twist disturbance $\dq v_{w}$ is modeled by\footnote{It is important to note that \eqref{eq:Diif_FKM:vd_vw} is well-posed (i.e., $\dqxmader$ belongs to the tangent space of $\unitdualquatgroup$ at $\dq x_{N}$) as $\noiseadd\in\dualquatset_{p}$ is in the Lie algebra of $\text{Spin}(3)\ltimes\mathbb{R}^{3}$.}
+Twist uncertainties may be caused by exogenous disturbances that directly influence the end-effector \emph{velocity}, such as unmodeled time-varying uncertainties, aerodynamic forces acting on non-rigid manipulators, and the effects of discrete implementations of controllers designed in continuous time.
+The differential forward kinematics under the influence of a twist disturbance $\dq v_{w}$ is modeled by\footnote{Notice that, since $\noiseadd{\in}\dualquatset_{p}$ is in the Lie algebra of $\text{Spin}(3)\ltimes\mathbb{R}^{3}$, $\dqxmader$ belongs to the tangent space of $\unitdualquatgroup$ at $\dq x_{N}$.}

-Pose uncertainties, which are related to the end-effector \emph{pose}, may also arise from unforeseen inaccuracies within model geometric parameters and time-varying uncertainties, but also comprises inaccuracies in the location of the reference frame.
-They can also appear due to the unmodeled parameters of the robot dynamic model, such as the gravity effect on the robot structure.
+Pose uncertainties, which are related to the end-effector \emph{pose}, may also arise from unforeseen inaccuracies within model geometric parameters and time-varying uncertainties, but also comprise inaccuracies in the location of the reference frame.
+They can also appear due to the unmodeled parameters of the dynamic model, e.g., the gravity effect on the robot.
 Because they affect the forward kinematics, pose uncertainties can be mapped to \eqref{eq:system:DQ Diif_FKM:continuous}\textendash \eqref{eq:Diif_FKM:vd_vw} as